Omnia Protocol Whitepaper

 Also, mining/staking nodes can earn extra revenue beyond block/stake rewards by coupling to Omnia infrastructure in the same way as the non-mining entities would do.

 The requests to node providers can be tracked and monitored, creating FUD by exploiting the metadata of each pending transaction.
-This could also give advantages to traders who buy metadata from centralized points of interactions (e.g. wallets, node providers, etc.)
+This could also give advantages to traders who buy metadata from centralized points of interactions (e.g. wallets, node providers, etc.) or even conclude to monetary attacks such as front running.

 These roles are not mutually exclusive.
-However, if one entity is both relayer and node owner then any request to this specific relayer will be routed to another node owner to preserve privacy at the infrastructure layer.
+However, if one entity is both relayer and node owner then any request to this specific relayer will be routed to another node owner to preserve security at the infrastructure layer.

 The users of Omnia can customize their own subscription plan, depending on their blockchain request rate needs.
 As a result, users receive access to secure RPC endpoints (either HTTP or WSS) for any of the blockchain networks that we support.